z-shell/zsh-navigation-tools/README.md

 - `n-env` - browses environment, relegates editing to `vared`
 - `n-options` - browses options, allows to toggle their state
 - `n-panelize` - loads output of given command into the list for browsing
-- `n-preview` - a demonstration of running two lists at the same time and of ANSI colors - syntax highlighted source browser

 All tools support horizontal scroll with `<`,`>` or `{`,`}`.
 Other keys are: